marcduiker/azure-functions-university/lessons/blob.md

 # Blob Bindings

+Watch the recording of this lesson [on YouTube](https://youtu.be/z5AQdk-43ZI).

 ## **Goal**

 The goal of this lesson is to use Blob storage input and output bindings which lets you easily read & write blob data in your functions.
 In addition you'll create a Blob triggered function that reacts to changes in blob storage data.